CCleaner: Features

 CCleaner can delete potentially unwanted files left by certain programs, including Microsoft Edge, Internet Explorer, Firefox, Google Chrome, Opera, Safari, Windows Media Player, eMule, Google Toolbar, Netscape, Microsoft Office, Nero, Adobe Acrobat, McAfee, Adobe Flash Player, Sun Java, WinRAR, WinAce, WinZip and GIMP along with browsing history, cookies, recycle bin, memory dumps, file fragments, log files, system caches, application data, autocomplete form history, and various other data.
 The program includes a registry cleaner to locate and correct problems in the Windows registry, such as missing references to shared DLLs, unused registration entries for file extensions, and missing references to application paths.
 CCleaner 2.27 and later can wipe the MFT free space of a drive, or the entire drive.

 CCleaner can uninstall programs or modify the list of programs that execute on startup.
 Since version 2.19, CCleaner can delete Windows System Restore points.
 CCleaner can also automatically update installed programs and computer drivers.

-CCleaner also has its own web browser called CCleaner Browser.
-CCleaner Browser is included to optionally install in the CCleaner installer, but it can also be installed from its website.
-CCleaner Browser avoids advertising, avoids tracking, has built-in security against all kinds of malware, phishing, malicious downloads, and also avoids unwanted elements such as pop-ups or excessive browser cache.
-It is based on Google's free and open-source project Chromium.
+Piriform also distributes a web browser called CCleaner Browser, included as an optional add-on included within the CCleaner installer.
+The browser, built on Google's free and open-source project Chromium, includes built-in ad blocking and anti-tracking features.
 The browser is only available for Microsoft Windows.
+The browser is identical to Avast Secure Browser, which is also owned by Piriform's parent company, Gen Digital.

 History

 CCleaner was first launched in 2004 for Microsoft Windows.
 It remained a Windows-only utility until 2012.
 On 2 June 2011, Piriform announced a public beta test program for CCleaner for Mac.
 The Mac version graduated to the test stage on 30 January 2012.

 A commercial Network Edition was also introduced.
 Piriform released CCleaner for Android in 2014.
+Nine years later, the app was released for iOS via the Apple App Store.

+On 6 October 2025, with the release of CCleaner 7 for Windows, it received a major UI overhaul, featuring a more modern interface, a universal dark mode, and support for ARM64 architecture.